 Where dandruff is caused by a physical accumulation of matter on the scalp, psoriasis flakes are caused by a systemic issue with the body’s immune system.
 Dandruff is likely to flare up from time to time unless managed long-term, but psoriasis is a chronic condition that can severely impact people’s day-to-day lives.
 Therefore, effectively diagnosing your flaking scalp is key to effectively treating your symptoms.

 Dandruff is often used to describe a flaking scalp regardless of the cause, but true dandruff is a medical condition caused by the Malassezia fungus.
-When there is an overgrowth of Malassezia fungus on the scalp, the normal cycle of skin cells is disrupted, causing the cells to be produced at a much faster rate than normal.
+When there is an overgrowth of Malassezia on the scalp, it can lead to a yeast infection of the scalp.
+The normal cycle of skin cells is disrupted, causing the cells to be produced at a much faster rate than normal.
 These excess cells then accumulate and form distinctive flakes of dandruff .

 Malassezia fungus naturally occurs on the skin, and the reason why people suffer increased numbers on the scalp is not known.
 However, studies have shown that Malassezia feeds on oils produced by sebaceous glands, encouraging its growth.
 Therefore, regular hair-washing is key to controlling dandruff especially if you find that you have oily skin or an oily scalp.